23 Key Apparel Industry Statistics You Should Know in 2023

 World apparel industry statistics show that the textile industry has seen an unprecedented rise since the turn of the century.
-Thanks to new technologies in apparel production, the industry’s output doubled between 2000 and 2014 and has kept growing ever since.
+Thanks to new technologies in apparel production, the industry’s output doubled between 2000 and 2014.

-3. The global fashion industry statistics for 2020 point to an annual revenue decline of up to 93%.
+3. The global fashion industry statistics for 2020 pointed to an annual revenue decline of up to 93%.

 4. Nike has the highest value of all apparel brands.

-The economic slowdown in 2020 had a negative impact on apparel companies’ values.
+The economic slowdown had a negative impact on apparel companies’ values.
 However, Nike is still leading the game, according to global apparel industry statistics.

-5. China is the world’s largest textile exporter, apparel industry statistics show.
+5. China is the world’s largest clothing exporter, apparel industry statistics show.

-Based on the most recently published data, China is the largest textile exporter worldwide.
+Based on the most recently published data, China is the largest apparel exporter worldwide.